schmitzi89/schmitzi89.github.io/_posts/2023-12-10-oo-vs-functional.md

 }
 ```

 Wow, so much more clear!
 The main difference is that we now pass the weights to the function as well.
 That means the weights need to be initialized outside of the dense layer.
-Would that make the code easier or more difficult?
+Would that make the code easier or more difficult overall?

 Deep Learning models are just simple functions - chained.
 Everything needs to be differentiable to make backpropagation work.
 The essential machine-learning steps are simple functions appied one after the other.
 Would it help us, if we implement deep-learning in functional programming style?
 Would it make the code more explicit and easy to understand?
 Lets try it out and write an end-to-end deep learning implementation to train a model that classifies MNIST (handwritten number classification) !
-We will try to keep everything low-level to maximize our understanding of the code.
+I will try to keep everything low-level so we can really compare piece by piece.

 ## The object oriented implementation